In this section:

 There are lots of story possibilities in the weeks prior to Opening Day as families and friends and businesses decorate yachts, and racing crews from around the world practice for Saturday's regatta.

 We'd be pleased to help you cover Opening Day events in Seattle.
-We think it's a great time and a good story.
+We think it's a unique celebration offering a great time and a good story.

 Return to top